Can Semantic Methods Enhance Team Sports Tactics? A Methodology for Football with Broader Applications: Introduction

-To address these challenges, the present study introduces a \textbf{Decision Support System for Tactical Optimization} grounded in an innovative \textbf{semantic-distance methodology}.
-The key idea is to represent, within a common vector space, both the team's contextual configuration — aggregating technical, physical, psychological, and organizational attributes — and the ideal profiles of canonical tactical strategies (e.g., high pressing, counterattack, possession build-up).
-The system then recommends the most coherent strategy by minimizing the semantic distance (computed via cosine and Euclidean metrics) between these two sets of vectors.
-This approach enables transparent integration of quantitative data and expert knowledge, allowing dynamic adaptation to evolving match contexts (e.g., changes in collective energy or morale).

-A distinctive feature of this research lies in the \textbf{transfer of a general semantic methodology}--- conceived initially to bridge analytical frameworks and decision heuristics---to the particular tactical domain of football.
-In the reference paper \emph{Recommending Actionable Strategies} \cite{ghisellini2025recommending}, semantic distance was used to connect abstract structures (such as the 6C model) with historical heuristic systems (like the Thirty-Six Stratagems), demonstrating the potential to mediate between conceptual traditions.
+\textbf{Research gap:} This disconnect causes (i) loss of strategically relevant information, \mbox{(ii) limited} adaptability of recommendations, and~(iii) persistent reliance on subjective intuition in crucial match phases~\cite{rein2016bigdata}.
+No existing framework provides a unified representation integrating quantitative performance data with qualitative contextual factors into a single, computationally tractable space for automated tactical~recommendation.

+To address this gap, the~present study introduces a \textbf{Decision Support System for Tactical Optimization} using a novel \textbf{semantic-distance methodology}.
+The~core innovation is representing both team states and tactical strategies as vectors in a shared 14-dimensional attribute space, enabling direct geometric comparison.
+The~system recommends strategies by minimizing weighted Euclidean distance between a team's profile and each strategy's requirements; the rationale for this metric choice is detailed in Section~\ref{sec:distance_matching}.

-The present work extends this paradigm to the operational level of \textbf{tactical practice}, replacing: \begin{itemize}[leftmargin=1.2cm] \item general decision categories with 14 concrete \textbf{macro-attributes} capturing technical, psychological, and organizational dimensions of a team; and \item general heuristics with a structured repertoire of \textbf{canonical football strategies} (e.g., high pressing, counterattack, positional defense). \end{itemize}
+This approach extends the semantic-distance methodology from \emph{Recommending Actionable Strategies } \cite{ghisellini2025recommending}---originally developed for bridging analytical frameworks with decision heuristics---to operational football tactics.
+The~key adaptations~are: \begin{itemize}[] \item replacing general decision categories with 14 concrete \textbf{macro-attributes} capturing technical, psychological, and~organizational dimensions; and \item replacing general heuristics with 20 \textbf{canonical football strategies} (e.g., high pressing, counterattack, positional defense). \end{itemize}

-Thus, the contribution goes beyond replication, applying semantic modeling to the tactical decision-making process to produce contextual, interpretable, and immediately actionable recommendations for coaching staff.
-This transposition---from general semantic theory to applied sports intelligence---represents the main innovative contribution of the work, aligning with the interdisciplinary research frontier that integrates \textbf{NLP, decision theory, and sports science}.